MFinnnne/rhythmix/FILTER_UDF_IMPLEMENTATION.md

-# Filter UDF Implementation
+# Filter UDF Implementation with Auto-Import

-This document describes the implementation of Filter UDF (User-Defined Function) functionality in Rhythmix, following the exact specifications provided.
+This document describes the implementation of Filter UDF (User-Defined Function) functionality in Rhythmix, including the advanced auto-import feature that automatically discovers and registers FilterUDF implementations at runtime.

 ## Overview

 The Filter UDF feature allows users to create custom Java-based filter functions that determine whether to keep or discard EventData objects in Rhythmix expressions.
+The implementation includes:

+1. **Manual Registration**: Explicit FilterUDF registration through Compiler methods
+2. **Auto-Import**: Automatic discovery and registration of FilterUDF implementations at startup
+3. **AviatorScript Integration**: Direct integration with AviatorScript's instance function mechanism
-The implementation maintains full backward compatibility with existing comparison expressions while adding powerful custom filtering capabilities.
+4. **Full Backward Compatibility**: Seamless coexistence with existing comparison expressions

 ## Implementation Components